tum-ei-eda/M2-ISA-R/m2isar/frontends/coredsl2/README.md

 - `spawn` statements
 - String literals

 In addition to that, qualifiers other than `extern` and `register` in `architectural_state` declarations are ignored.
-The "flexible attribute system" of the reference parser is also not implemented, only a fixed set of attributes are understood.
+The "flexible attribute system" of the reference parser is implemented, although unknown attributes are currently ignored.

 In the future, these features might also be implemented if needed.
 For most CPU models, they should however not be absolutely necessary.